wperw/node-red-contrib-socketio/README.md

 ## Thanks
 Thank to:
-* @ nexflo for translating the comments in English and for pre-sending control data
+* @nexflo for translating the comments in English and for pre-sending control data
+* @bimalyn-IBM for implementig rooms
-* @ bimalyn-IBM for implementig rooms
+* @essuraj for implementig rooms listing node